Honeywell International Inc. to Join the NASDAQ-100 Index Beginning July 21, 2021

-NEW YORK, July 14, 2021 (GLOBE NEWSWIRE) -- Nasdaq ( NDAQ) today announced that Honeywell International Inc. ( HON), will become a component of the NASDAQ-100 Index® ( NDX), the NASDAQ-100 Equal Weighted Index ( NDXE) and the NASDAQ-100 Ex-Technology Index ( NDXX) prior to market open on Wednesday, July 21, 2021.
-Honeywell International Inc. will replace Alexion Pharmaceuticals, Inc. ( ALXN) in the NASDAQ-100 Index®, the NASDAQ-100 Equal Weighted Index and the NASDAQ-100 Ex-Technology Index.
+NEW YORK, July 14, 2021 (GLOBE NEWSWIRE) -- Nasdaq (Nasdaq: NDAQ) today announced that Honeywell International Inc. (Nasdaq: HON), will become a component of the NASDAQ-100 Index® (Nasdaq: NDX), the NASDAQ-100 Equal Weighted Index (Nasdaq: NDXE) and the NASDAQ-100 Ex-Technology Index (Nasdaq: NDXX) prior to market open on Wednesday, July 21, 2021.
+Honeywell International Inc. will replace Alexion Pharmaceuticals, Inc. (Nasdaq: ALXN) in the NASDAQ-100 Index®, the NASDAQ-100 Equal Weighted Index and the NASDAQ-100 Ex-Technology Index.

 For more information about the company, go to https://www.honeywell.com/ .